petyrslavov/AngularJS/WorldOfGames-App/README.md

 * Public part
 	* Users can login
 	* Users can register
-	* All users can access games, games details, and pick categories.
+	* All users can access games, games details, and search game by category.
 * Private part
 	* Users have profiles and add games to favorites
 * Admin part